 Pariangan

 This is the oldest Minangkabau villages according to local legend.
 The best way to explore the village is on foot.
 Park your scooter by the tourism office.
 The mosque is the community center.
+Before you get to Pariangan, stop by Kelok S Pariangan to view the terraced paddy and get a fresh coconut from a lady vendor on the road side, 100 meters from this spot.

 On the foothill of Mt.
 Merapi, local villagers gain wealth by growing cinnamon, coffee, and rice in the fertile soil.Surrounded by terraced paddies, several tourist attraction spots for panoramic views of the valley.
-Puncak Mortirand Aia Turun is on different sides of the hill that has a breathtaking view of the valley.
-Puncak Kawa Gudester Pariangan is on the slopes that serves banana fritters and coffee leaves drink.
-That’s an interesting drink, neither taste like tea nor coffee.
+Puncak Mortirand Aia Turun

 If you are interested in architecture and culture, Batusangkar is the capital of Tanah Datar and 13 km away.
 Pagaruyung Palace is a magnificent rumah gadang.

-Day 9 What to Do in Bukittingi
+Day 9 Around Bukittingi

 Outskirt of the town is great to spend 2 to 3 days in Bukittingi.
 The bustling town center is crowded with heavy traffic.